UWCS/stardust/content/news/archive/0001/2001-02-28-minnits-28-february-2001.md

 #### Disclaimer

 It should be pointed out that here, most of the members went home.
 A few (Henry, Jake, Kilgore, Matt, Tom Ward, Alexis and Nutsy) went to Airport to drink some free Guinness and watch England thump Spain\[4\].
 It was while your ever-labouring secretary was at the bar buying a worse-for-wear president \[5\], Tom, and a few others some free Guinness, that his Jingly Notebook of Doom fell into the Hands of Evil\[6\].
-Said hands of evil then went through these minnits and changed, in green pen, all of the names to \`\`Henry’’ before adding an item \`\`Petty Cash: We need to give it all to Jake’’.
+Said hands of evil then went through these minnits and changed, in green pen, all of the names to “Henry” before adding an item “Petty Cash: We need to give it all to Jake”.
 Sadly the motion was defeated and so he will remain penniless.
 Hah.
 It is not known where next the notebook went; suffice to say that the next addtion was not in the hand of el President’e, and was inscribed in blue ink.
 Thus it must be included in the minnits.

 #### Marketing